Trial of the Thirty: Trial

-The chief prosecutor, Bulot, prohibited the press from reproducing the interrogatories of Jean Grave and Sébastien Faure, leading Henri Rochefort to write, in L'Intransigeant, that the criminal association concerned not the defendants, but the magistrates and the ministers.
-The defendants easily discharged themselves of the inculpation of "criminal association", since at that time the French anarchist movement rejected the sole idea of association and acted exclusively as individuals.
-Despite this, the president of the court, Dayras, dismissed all objections from the defense, leading Sébastien Faure to say:
+The chief prosecutor, Bulot, prohibited the press from reproducing the interrogatories of Jean Grave and Sébastien Faure, leading Henri Rochefort to write in L'Intransigeant that the criminal association concerned not the defendants but the magistrates and the ministers.
+The defendants easily discharged themselves of the inculpation of "criminal association" since at the time, the French anarchist movement rejected the sole idea of association and acted exclusively as individuals.
+However, the president of the court, Dayras, dismissed all objections from the defense, which led Sébastien Faure to say:

 "Each time we prove the error of one of your allegations, you declare it unimportant.
 You may very well sum up all zeros, but you can't obtain a unity."

-In the same sense, Fénéon, was accused of having been the intimate friend of the German anarchist Kampfmeyer.
+In the same sense, Fénéon was accused of having been the intimate friend of the German anarchist Kampfmeyer.
 Le Figaros correspondent thus transcribed his interrogation:

 He cross-examines F.F. himself: "Are you an anarchist, M. Fénéon?"

 "I am a Burgundian born in Turin."

 "Your police file extends to one hundred and seventy pages.
 It is documented that you were intimate with the German terrorist Kampfmeyer."

 "The intimacy cannot have been great as I do not speak German and he does not speak French."
 (Laughter in courtroom.)

 "It has been established that you surrounded yourself with Cohen and Ortoz."

 "One can hardly be surrounded by two persons; you need at least three."
 (More laughter.)

 "You were seen conferring with them behind a lamppost!"

 "A lamppost is round.
 Can Your Honour tell me where behind a lamppost is?"
 (Loud, prolonged laughter.
 Judge calls for order.).

 Fénéon received support from the poet Stéphane Mallarmé, who qualified him as a "fine spirit" and one of the "more subtile critique" (un esprit très fin et un des critiques les plus subtils et les plus aigus que nous avons).
 Debates continued during one week.
 The general prosecutor Bulot intended to prove that there had been an effective agreement between theoreticians and illegalists, but failed to do so for lack of evidence.
 He abandoned the accusations for some of them, and claimed attenuating circumstances for others, but requested harsh sentences for those he depicted as the leaders: Grave, Faure, Matha and some others.
 Finally, the jury acquitted all, except the common law prisoners, Ortiz, Chericotti, Bertani, respectively condemned to 15 and 8 years of forced labour and to six months in prison.